Wednesday, January 31, 2018

 Mark now in these verses - 35-40 -- retells an account he has heard from an eyewitness.
 (1) Peter was there and this is conveyed by the detail given (other boats were with Him, a fierce gale of wind, Jesus in the stern, asleep on the cushion).
 (2) The storm itself was violent and significant.
 At least 4 of the disciples were fishermen by trade and had spent considerable time at sea, on the water and yet were nervous for their life (do you not care that we are perishing?).
 (3) Despite what they have seen by Christ thus far, overcoming demon possession and caring for the sick, they wonder still of his power, witnessed by their words (Why are you afraid?).
 Yet, I am no different.
 Despite what he has done in my life, I stare too often at my life, others, circumstances, and new situations and think, somehow that he isn't in control.

 This doesn't always mean that we win the game.
-In our sports heavy culture, where we consider the outcome of the game that the winner walks off with complete peace, God does not work in this way.
+In sports we consider the outcome of the game and that the winner walks off with complete peace, God does not work in this way.
 There is peace no matter the outcome, because He is in control of it.
 We can submit and surrender to Him and then He will give us strength through the outcome.
+Yes Jesus calms the storm, but He also makes a point that we need to have faith through the storms.
+Storms of life will continue.
+Things will happen in life we don't like and don't always understand, but Jesus tells us to continue to have faith.
+Faith needs to be present in our life no matter what comes our way.

 Promise: Our salvation is not based on the power of our faith but on the power of our omnipotent Savior.
 In this message, the power of the storm being calmed did not wait for the disciples to respond correctly.
 God resulted in His outcome no matter what.
 He isn't waiting for me, but Oh, how I want to walk with him in obedience.